tiffanyfay/bootiful-kubernetes-operators-workshop/workshop/content/exercises/reconciler.md

                 .withName(owner.getMetadata().getName()).withUid(owner.getMetadata().getUid()).withController().build();
       }
 ```
 As you can see, we are adding an **owner reference to the ConfigMap**.
-This links it to the Foo resource, and it will be automatically deleted if the related Foo resource gets deleted, so we don't have to care about it.
+This links it to the Foo resource, and it will be **automatically deleted if the related Foo resource gets deleted**, so we don't have to care about it.

 ```editor:insert-lines-before-line
 file: ~/controller/src/main/java/io/spring/controller/FooReconciler.java